skule/bylaws/standing-rules.md

       1. The order of this sequence shall be in descending order of the votes in section 0.6.6.b.
       1. Ties in this order shall be broken by the Speaker's discretion.
       1. Voters abstaining in section 0.6.6.b shall be barred from voting in section 0.6.6.d.
+1. An affirmative vote on the motion to conduct elections may not be reconsidered.
+1. A negative vote on the motion to conduct elections leaves the positions vacant.